-This event is Part IV of the Alliance’s Health Policy Roundup and 2022 Forecast series.
+This event was Part IV of the Alliance’s Health Policy Roundup and 2022 Forecast series.
 View all events in this series here.

 Since the passage of the first User Fee Act in 1992, user fee programs have helped finance the Food and Drug Administration (FDA)’s review of human medical products such as drugs and medical devices.
 By authorizing the collection of user fees from biopharmaceutical companies, the FDA can support increased staffing and resource capacity building, as well as generate regulatory predictability.
 This predictability, in turn, is meant to help incentivize industry investment in clinical research and development.
 During the pandemic, user fees have also helped enable the FDA to provide prompt recommendations and regulatory guidance for COVID-19 vaccines and therapeutic development.
 The User Fee Act is subject to renewal every five years, with the next renewal slated for 2022, and involves careful negotiation among manufacturers, the FDA, and Congress.
 The latest reauthorization is a must-pass piece of legislation for Congress in 2022.